VisaScreen®: Visa Credentials Assessment

 Secondary School Information

-A secondary school diploma or an external exam certificate showing the highest level of secondary education received.
-Secondary school (high school) is a school intermediate between elementary (primary school) school and university, usually offering general, technical, vocational, or university-preparatory courses.
+Applicants must submit a photocopy of their secondary school diploma or external exam certificate for the highest level of secondary education they attained.
+Secondary school (high school) is the school attended between elementary school (primary school) and university, usually offering general, technical, vocational, or college-preparatory courses.

 License / Registration / Diploma Information